abe1ge/jeeves/README.md

 	In the terminal, type "java -version"

 	Maven:
-	In the terminal, type "mvn --version"
+	In the terminal, type "mvn -version"

 	Git:
 	In the terminal, type "git -version"

+	MySQL
+	In the terminal, type "mysql -V"

 	Jenkins
 	Open Firefox